naomidzunic/volleyball-scoreboard/README.md

 I also learned that it's so important to console.log every step to ensure you're avoiding bugs, especially as I'm learning Javascript.
 I remember when I was first learning I wasn't doing it and was just getting more confused on what I did wrong but now after each line I do it as good practice but it makes the project a lot more manageable.

+PICK UP WHERE YOU LEFT OFF:
+- 07/23 Customizing Mobile responsiveness